tmznix/Arcade-SEGASYS1_MiSTer/README.md

 Currently supported SEGA System 2 titles and versions of System 1 games:

 * Choplifter
+* DakkoChan House
 * Wonder Boy
+* Toki no Senshi - Chrono Soldier
+* Ufo Senshi Yohko Chan
+* Wonder Boy in Monster Land

 Sega System 2 games currently **not yet** supported:

 * 119
-* DakkoChan House
 * Senryaku Game Bopeep
 * Shooting Master
-* Toki no Senshi - Chrono Soldier
-* Ufo Senshi Yohko Chan
 * Warball
-* Wonder Boy in Monster Land

 ## High score save/load

 * To save your scores use the 'Save Settings' option in the OSD
 * All games supported except Brain, Choplifter, Gardia, Heavy Metal, Water Match and Wonder Boy.

+## Quirks

+### UFO Senshi Yohko Chan

+* All DIP Switches in DSW1 set to ON: Test Mode
+* All DIP Switches in DSW0 set to ON: Inifinite Lifes

 ## ROM Files Instructions